The Joke (film): Production

 The character Pavel Zemánek was inspired by Pavel Kohout.
 Jireš wanted to cast him in the movie, but eventually decided to cast a professional actor Luděk Munzar.
-In the role of prisoner Alexej, Jireš cast a priest and later Charter 77 spokesman Miloš Rejchrt.
+In the role of prisoner Alexej, Jireš cast a pastor and later Charter 77 spokesman Miloš Rejchrt.
 The film was shot in Prague, Uherské Hradiště, Olomouc, Most and Vlčnov.

 Reception

 The Joke was released in 1969, some months after the August 1968 Warsaw Pact invasion of Czechoslovakia had put an end to the freedoms of the Prague Spring.
 Though it was a success in theaters, authorities banned it for the next twenty years, making it "one of the New Wave's most renowned casualties".

 The film was released on VHS in 2002 by Facets Video and on DVD in 2012 by the Criterion Collection's Eclipse line.

 Criterion essayist Michael Koresky described the film as "the definitive take on the Stalinist era in Czechoslovakia".
 Cineaste stated that The Joke was "a modest, quiet film" that was "permeated with irony", though its ironic juxtapositions were occasionally heavy-handed, such as cutting between a group singing the revolutionary song "No More Masters" and Jahn and other prisoners breaking rocks in a quarry.